TonsakZone/react-project-dcm/README.md

 *** Use "npm run dev" to run all localhost simultaneously***

-*****Before running npm install, you must remove "proxy" from package.json file before running
+*****If you're stuck at npm install, try remove "proxy" from package.json then run npm install again

 Patch date: 13/11/21